 As a revolving module, Challenges come and go.

-But we also record these and enter the data into the Student Center, as we do for the Slow Sparring module.
+But we also plan to record these and enter the data into the Student Center, as we plan for the Slow Sparring module.

 The Challenges, however, are yet another much-loved activity!